 Who Am I...

 Hi, my name is Tamara Duarte, and I am a Licensed Mental Health Counselor in the State of Washington and a Licensed Professional Counselor in the State of Oregon.
-I am the owner of Get Centered Counseling in Vancouver, WA and I specialize in working with women who struggle with body image disturbances, roller coaster dieting, and eating disorders, including anorexia, bulimia, and binge eating disorder.
+I am also a Certified Clinical Trauma Professional and the Human Rights Chair for the Washington Counseling Association, as well as the owner of Get Centered Counseling in Vancouver, WA.
+I specialize in working with women who struggle with body image disturbances, roller coaster dieting, and eating disorders, including anorexia, bulimia, and binge eating disorder, who want to make peace with food and their body.
+By getting freedom from the negative self-talk and food rules, my clients can free themselves up to focus on the things that really matter like relationships, career, enjoyable activities, etc.

 I have a cozy little office in Hazel Dell, just off I-5, where I have the privilege to work with some amazing women as they navigate on the road to recovery.